vinaykolusu/az400TrainingDemo/README.md

 # az400TrainingDemo
-Repository used for handling the files of AZ400 testing
+This is the readme file for the testing of the files